almostgone47/daily-rag-lessons/STUDY-PLAN.md

   that help the learner discover the answer
 - **Test as you go**: Don't wait until everything is "complete" - test each piece to understand how it works

+**When Introducing New Concepts (Worked Example Approach)**:

+For complex or unfamiliar concepts (e.g., LangGraph interrupts, new APIs, complex patterns):

+1. **Start with a minimal working example**: Show a simple, complete example that demonstrates the concept
+2. **Explain each new piece**: Walk through what's new, what it does, and why it's needed
+3. **Let them run it**: Have them run the example to see it work and observe the behavior
+4. **Then apply to production**: Once they understand the concept, have them implement it in their actual application
+5. **Use discovery learning for application**: When applying to their app, use guiding questions and let them discover the implementation details

+**When Building on Known Concepts (Discovery Approach)**:

+For concepts they already understand or are extending:

+- Use guiding questions to help them discover the solution
+- Encourage experimentation and learning from errors
+- Let them figure out the implementation with your guidance

+**Balance**: Use worked examples for NEW concepts, discovery learning for APPLYING concepts.

 ---